moderndatacompany/dataos.info/docs/interfaces/audiences/getting_started_with_audiences/getting_started_with_audiences.md

 ### Step 3: Exploring the Audience App

-Once the Lens is deployed on the DataOS environment, access the Audience [Application](../audiences.md) from the DataOS Homepage and navigate to the [Builder](../audiences.md) section.
+Once the Lens is deployed on the DataOS environment, access the Audiences application from the DataOS Homepage and navigate to the Builder section.
 As soon as you deploy a lens by the name `c360` that satisfies all the prerequisites, it automatically showcases in the Audience Builder.
 Here now, you can check out all the entities that are there in the c360 model, various fields and measures that are available within them, and also take a look at the visual representation of relationships between them.
 The below image depicts the various steps to be executed while building audiences:

 <center>